OpenSourceKyle/OpenSourceKyle.github.io/content/blog/2024-03-10-taking-time-off-pt2.md

 ## ❤️‍🔥Dates/Relationships

 * Dates: all day yesterday with ladyfriend; talked more deeply about many things and growing this "situationship"... kinda cool I feel like I can experiment with maturing this situationship without turning it into a relationship.
-Realistically, we're probably going that direction but low expectations or restrictions for each other.
+Realistically, we're probably going in that direction but low expectations or restrictions for each other.
 I'm not interested in dating others at the moment, but I'm open to it as well.
-First time in my life I've been in this state, and I like it for the time being
+First time in my life I've been in this state, and I like it for the time being.
 * Sexual Health: had sex 👍 and a wet dream this week -- still low libido
 * Relationship: n/a